PrzemyslawSwiderski/sdk-import-plugin/README.md

   - module: "python-data-science-samples"
     path: "C:/PYTHON/Miniconda3-py312_24.1.2-0/envs/python-3.12.2/python.exe"
     type: "PYTHON"
-  - module: "jupyter-notebook"
+  - module: "python-data-science-samples.jupyter-notebook"
     path: "C:/PYTHON/Miniconda3-py312_24.1.2-0/envs/python-3.9.1/python.exe"
     type: "PYTHON"
+  - module: "python-data-science-samples.java-samples"
+    path: "C:\\JAVA\\.gradle\\jdks\\adoptium-18-x64-hotspot-windows"
+    type: "JAVA"
 ```

 Where:

-* `module` should match the Intellij's module name,
+* `module` should match the Intellij's module name.
+Nested modules are separated with `.`.
+For the module name matching
+  project name SDK will be also added to the Project,
 * `path` is the location of SDK on files system,
 * `type` should be one of the supported SDKs enumerate values,